-Probable Involuntary Resettlement Impacts Yes No Not known Details Will the intervention include new physical construction work? $\sqrt{}$ New building to be constructed Does the intervention include upgrading or rehabilitation of existing physical facilities? $\sqrt{}$ Is the intervention likely to cause any permanent damage to or loss of housing, other assets, resource use?
-V Are the sites chosen for this work free from encumbrances and is in possession of the government/community land?
-1 Selected land belongs to Ministry of Agriculture Is this subproject intervention requiring private land acquisitions?
-V No land acquisition taken place If the site is privately owned, can this land be purchased through negotiated settlement?
-N/A If the land parcel has to be acquired, is the present plot size and ownership status known?
+Probable Involuntary Resettlement Impacts Yes No Not known Details Will the intervention include new physical construction work? $\sqrt{}$ PVC pipe laying and overhead tanks will be constructed.
+Pump houses will be rehabilitated

+Probable Involuntary Resettlement Impacts Yes No Not known Details Does the intervention include upgrading or $\sqrt{}$ Existing pump house rehabilitation of existing physical facilities? , will be rehabilitated Is the intervention likely to cause any V permanent damage to or loss of housing, other assets, resource use?
+Are the sites chosen for this work free from V All selected project encumbrances and is in possession of the government/community land?
+V All selected project locations are government owned lands · V No land acquisition Is this subproject intervention requiring private land acquisitions? taken place If the site is privately owned, can this land N/A be purchased through negotiated settlement?
+177 If the land parcel has to be acquired, is the present plot size and ownership status known?
 N/A Are these land owners willing to voluntarily donate the required land for this sub-project?
-N/A Whether the affected land owners likely to lose N/A

-Probable Involuntary Resettlement Impacts Yes No Not known Details more than 10% of their land/structure area because of donation?
-Is land for material mobilisation or transport for the civil work available within the existing plot/Right of Way?
+N/A Whether the affected land owners likely to lose more than 10% of their land/structure area because of donation?
+N/A Is land for material mobilisation or transport for the civil work available within the existing plot/ Right of Way?
 V The accesses to proposed sites are free from other encumbrances.
-Are there any non-titled people who are living/doing business on the proposed site/project locations that use for civil work? √ Is any temporary impact likely?
-V Dust, Noise, vibration, dumping of excavated soil dumping etc., Is there any possibility to move out, close of business/ commercial/ livelihood activities of persons during constructions? √ Is there any physical is placement of persons due to constructions?
-V Does this project involve resettlement of any persons?
+No extra land requirement identified by the engineering team as lower scale involvement to the infrastructures Are there any non-titled people who are V living/doing business on the proposed site/project locations that use for civil work?
+Is any temporary impact likely? √ Noise, vibration, dumping of excavated soil dumping etc., Traffic and conveyance during construction of roads and some interruption of conveying water during drainage rehabilitations in the construction and labour management measures area given in the SMP Is there any possibility to move out, close of V

+Probable Involuntary Resettlement Impacts Yes No Not known Details

+business/ commercial/ livelihood activities of

+persons during constructions?

+Is there any physical is placement of persons $\sqrt{}$

+due to constructions?

+Does this project involve resettlement of any 1

+persons?
 If yes, give details.

-V Will there be loss of /damage to agricultural lands, standing crops, trees?
-V Will there be loss of incomes and livelihoods?
-V Will people permanently or temporarily lose access to facilities, services or natural resources? √ Are there any previous land acquisitions happened and the identified land has been already acquired?
-1 Are any indigenous people living in proposed locations or affected/benefited by the project intervention?
-V
+Will there be loss of /damage to agricultural 1

+lands, standing crops, trees?

+Will there be loss of incomes and livelihoods? $\sqrt{}$

+Will people permanently or temporarily lose V

+access to facilities, services or natural

+resources?

+Are there any previous land acquisitions 1

+happened and the identified land has been

+already acquired?

+Are any indigenous people living in V

+proposed locations or affected/benefited by

+the project intervention?